 Oregon is the first state to adopt a predictive scheduling law statewide for the retail, food services, and hospitality industries that will go into effect on July 1.
 S.B.
 828, also known as the Fair Work Week Act, pertains to foodservice, hospitality, and retail establishments that have operations in Oregon and have at least 500 nonexempt employees working globally.

-As the effective date of July 1 , 2018 approaches, here are the key takeaways from the Fair Work Week Act that employers should take note of:
+Effective July 1 , 2018, the following key takeaways from the Fair Work Week Act apply: